Home > Stopping breastfeeding

 - Gradual weaning so that there is the opportunity to increase breastfeeding again.

 - Exploring related issues, for example, positioning and attachment difficulties which may be causing soreness or sleep issues or routines.
-You could discuss these with a Breastfeeding Peer Support Worker or Health Visitor.
+You could discuss these with an Infant Feeding Support Worker or Health Visitor.

 - Consider whether you are thinking of weaning because of pressure from others.